-Q. I pay by direct debit, why is the direct debit collected on 2 December 2016 when the deadline for paying the retention fee is 31 December 2016?
+Q. I pay by direct debit, why is the direct debit collected in early December when the deadline for paying the retention fee is 31 December 2017?

-A. The direct debits are collected on 2 December to give us time to resolve issues with direct debits payments that fail.
+A. The direct debits are collected early to give us time to resolve issues with direct debits payments that fail.
 In these instances, we contact the architects and give them a chance to pay by a different means.
-Collecting direct debits on 2 December gives us the time we need to offer architects this opportunity in the instance of the payment failing.
+The early collection date gives us the time we need to offer architects this opportunity in the instance of the payment failing.

 Q. What is the best way to pay if I am abroad?

 A. If you are currently overseas and pay by BACS it is likely you will be charged a transaction charge.
 Why not pay online or give us a call and pay using a debit or credit card.